 Service Date: is the date the health expense was rendered to you, your family or your employee.
 The health service date is only used to ensure the service was rendered to you after the Effective Date of your plan.

 Anniversary Date: is the date your new benefit year commences (you get your new spending limit).
-Very large health expenses (such as orthodontics) can be submitted in portions over several benefit years until fully reimbursed.
+Very large health expenses (such as orthodontics) can be submitted in portions over several benefit years until fully reimbursed, if approved by the planholder.
 For example, you can claim your regular expenses this benefit year and then with any room you have just before the anniversary date of the plan you can claim a portion of any large expense to "max out" your spending limit - knowing you will get a new spending limit very soon.
 After a few years of doing this you will have been reimbursed all of the large expense while not exceeding your annual spending limit.
 Of course, this only applies as long as you remain an employee of the planholder.